 and with high probability this is at most $2k^{1+\eps}$.
-If $v<w$ is in the backbone then we argue that $\abs{\bx_v-\bx_u} \ll k^{1+\eps}$.
+If $v<w$ is in the backbone, then we argue that $\vert\bx_v-\bx_u\vert \ll k^{1+\eps}$.
 To this end, note that $\bl_{n+1}-\bl_n$ is dominated by a geometric random variable with mean $1/\eta$ (since the $Z_{k,n}$'s are independent).
-Since only $n<Ak^2$ might be relevant to the initial part of the tree, this shows that with high probability $\abs{\bx_v-\bx_u} < c\log k \ll k^{1+\eps}$.
+Since only $n<Ak^2$ might be relevant to the initial part of the tree, this shows that with high probability $\vert\bx_v-\bx_u\vert < c\log k \ll k^{1+\eps}$.

-The bound on the $y$'s follows from the bounds on $\abs{\by_v-y_u}$.
-All that is needed is to show that with high probability $Z_{k,n} < k^{1-\eps}$ for all $n<k^{1+\eps}$, and this follows from assumption $\cA$ and Markov's inequality. \end{proof}
+The bound on the $y$'s follows from the bounds on $\vert\by _v-y_u\vert$.
+All that is needed is to show that with high probability $Z_{k,n} < k^{1-\eps}$ for all $n<k^{1+\eps}$, and this follows from assumption (\ref{eqBBchildrenAssumps}) and Markov's inequality. \end{pf}